Ed30/Starling-Savings/README.md

 ### General Structure

 * Two separate view controllers rather than just one, to better distinguish the main account from the saving goals.
+* Roundups computed from the beginning of the current week, and only since the last deposit into the saving goal.
 * Focus on the main functionality required for the challenge, thus:
     * API calls only where necessary, such as for retrieving transactions, balance, transferring funds etc...
     * Assumptions were made, such as one account and one saving goal only per client.